 The Board reviews financial information prepared based on International Financial Reporting Standards as adopted by the European Union.
 The Board evaluates performance of each segment based on profit before tax and net assets value.
 The Group allocates costs to segments based on specific identification of entities that belong to particular segments.
 Direct operating expenses arising from investment property are allocated on a basis of appropriate cost driver (e.g. MWh of electricity spent for electricity related costs).
-Transactions of the subsidiaries are allocated to relevant segment based on the substance of the transactions (e.g. expenses of subsidiary that supply utilities to other subsidiaries are allocated to segment for which the utility was purchased) unless it is not possible to allocate them to explicit segment category and they remain unallocated.
+Transactions of the subsidiaries are allocated to relevant segment based on the substance of the transactions (e.g. expenses of subsidiary that supply utilities to other subsidiaries are allocated to segment category and they remain unallocated.